This vignette documents the latest developments in

 for an introduction to the package

-Data can be imported in hierfstat
+Data can be imported in hierfstatmany different ways

 (fstat format, tabular format, dosage data, even VCF format), as

-described in the import vignette. hierfstat
+described in the import vignette. hierfstat can now also

-objects (from package adegenet
+read genind objects (from package adegenet).

 Note however that only some genetic data types will be properly